Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/navs-tabs.md

 ## Base nav

-{{< ods-incompatibility-alert >}}
-This component variant should not be used because it does not respect the Orange Design System specifications.

-Instead, please consider using our Boosted [Tabs light]({{< docsref "/components/navs-tabs#tabs-light" >}}) variant.
-You can also refer to [Navigation](https://system.design.orange.com/0c1af118d/p/44331c-navigation/b/9105e6) guidelines on the Orange Design System website.
-{{< /ods-incompatibility-alert >}}

 Navigation available in Boosted share general markup and styles, from the base `.nav` class to the active and disabled states.
 Swap modifier classes to switch between each style.

 The base `.nav` component is built with flexbox and provide a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.